So here we are again, my dear,

 even more like an owl than you are.

-I suppose we’ve both come far
+I suppose we’ve both come far.
+But

 how far are we truly, from where we started,